PRO-2684/gadgets/greasyfork_enhance/README.md

         - `created`, `created_at`: Sort by creation time
         - `updated`, `updated_at`: Sort by update time
         - `name`, `title`: Sort by name
-- Display alternative URLs for libraries
-- Display a short link to current script
 - Keyboard shortcuts
     - `Ctrl+Enter` inside a textarea to submit forms
     - `Enter` to focus on first search box / textarea
     - `Escape` to unfocus
+    - `ArrowLeft` and `ArrowRight` for previous and next page
 - Image proxy using `wsrv.nl`
 - Customize Tab indentation size
-- Always show the notification widget
 - Metadata parsing
+- ... and more

 ## ⚙️ Configuation